sportsdunia logo

 Top 10 Great Japanese Football Players

-Who is Greatest Japanese Football Player of All Time?
+Who is the Greatest Japanese Footballer Ever?

 It was a tough call to decide who would ultimately take the crown on our list, but thanks to our ranking factors, making it easier to place them according to their legacy, trophies won, impact, as well as achievement.
 Let’s jump into it: